The 2021-2022 student application is open. Application deadline is 11:59pm (Moscow Time), November 30, 2020

 - born between August 5, 2000, and July 25, 2003.
 The age-range for persons with disabilities is August 5, 1999 and July 25, 2003.

-- enrolled in the first two years of a 4-year program or first three years of a 5-year program in Russia.
+- currently enrolled in the first two years of a 4-year program or first three years of a 5-year program in Russia.

 - eligible to receive an internationally recognized passport of the Russian Federation.